mickmccann/MS3-Small-Jobs/TESTING.md

 - Having a bit of an issue trying to get the mobile side navigation to display when the hamburger menu is tapped.

 - It's probably something very small which I'll resolve later.

+## Footer On Safari

+- When viewd live on Safari mobile browser, the footer is not sticking to the bottom and it's not displaying its intended colour.
+Works fine in Safari on the laptop.
+[Footer issue image](wireframes/footer_issue.png).

 [^ back to contents ^](#contents)